cheyao/opengl/README.md

 From discord:
 it's 2 * sizeof(_Tp*) bytes; it's generally recommended to const-ref objects of which size extends 2 * sizeof(std::uintmax_t) aka 16 byts
-TODO: Un ref all the ints :skull: Premature optimization is the source of all evil
+TODO: Un ref all the ints :skull: Premature optimization is the source of all evil Ok lets just unconst the stuff

+BTW 1 feature in 1 commit

 "Planet Earth (Alt-Drag to change Lighting)" (https://skfb.ly/Ft8J) by Thomas Kole is licensed under Creative Commons Attribution (http://creativecommons.org/licenses/by/4.0/).